mmontalbo/grim_rust/docs/grim_engine_lua_host.md

 ## Control Flow
 - `run_boot_sequence` (`lua_host/mod.rs`) loads assets, initialises Lua, and
-  drives the boot scripts until we reach the intro playback loop.
-It returns an `EngineRuntime` only when a GrimStream server was requested.
+-  drives the boot scripts until we reach the intro playback loop.
+It now yields an `EngineRuntime` when either streaming is enabled or headless mode is requested.
-- `EngineRuntime::run` advances the Lua scheduler at ~30 Hz, pipes deltas through `StateUpdateBuilder`, and publishes them over the bound stream.
+- `EngineRuntime::run` advances the Lua scheduler at ~30 Hz, pipes deltas through `StateUpdateBuilder`, and either publishes them over the bound stream or prints fresh events when running headless.
 - `EngineContextHandle` now only exposes the tiny set of helpers needed by `StateUpdateBuilder` (actor lookup, hotspot state, coverage counters).